What's On at Brighton Unitarian Church

 Tickets £16 from Resident Records or on the door.

 Fundraiser for Peter Tatchell Foundation

 Friday Lunchtime Concerts at Brighton Unitarian Church.

-The December to April 2017 programme is now available.
+The January to April 2019 programme is now available.

 Friday 25th April, Doors 6 p.m.
 Concert 6.30 p.m.